benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 ![High incomes equals low arrest ratio](/images/chicago/high_income_low_arrests.png)

 More interesting is the correlation between the number of reports and arrest ratio.
-In the map depicting the number reports per 100 residents, it's clear that the southside of Chicago has far more reports of CSA than anywhere else.
+In the map depicting the number reports per 100 residents, it's clear that the southside of Chicago has far more reports of CSA than the rest of the city.
 Yet, the arrest ratio in that same area is average or below average in each of those community areas.
 The number of reports per person could make it more difficult to make arrests, resulting in a lower arrest ratio.

 ![High reports equals low arrest ratio](/images/chicago/high_reports_low_arrests.png)